NarcisseChangom/BLAs-Migration-repo/README.md

     - Figure C.3: "FIG/Figure_C3A.png"; "FIG/Figure_C3B.png"; "FIG/Figure_C3C.png"; "FIG/Figure_C3D.png"

 * 3.3 Welfare calculations in Section 5
-  - Copy the output produced by “welfare calculations.do” and paste it in relevant cells in "welfare calculations.xlsx".
-The excel sheet produces the relevant welfare numbers used in the text.
+  - The excel file provided "welfare calculations.xlsx" under "DOFILES" generate the relevant welfare numbers used in this section.
+The excel sheet uses the results of the regressions and the descriptive statistics produced by "welfare calculations.do" for the calculations.
+The regression results and descriptive statistics are manually copied into the relevant cells in the excel sheets.

 ## 4. Runtime